tiagofs/uphold-ticker-bot/README.md

 Once installed you can either open the project in the container by clicking the popup on the right or in the menu through the bottom left corner button.
 ![image](https://github.com/tiagofs/uphold-ticker-bot/assets/20630774/d01b6440-e1e6-4882-9f06-ca4171ce0e24)

+The .devcontainer/docker_postgres_init.sql file will create the required database tables.

 Once inside the container run:
 ```bash
 $ npm install